 - Designate an outdoor meeting place in case of fire.

 Plus, take ten minutes to map the nearest emergency room and to program the non-emergency numbers for your police and fire departments into your phone.

 Meet the neighbors

 Getting off to a good start with neighbors can make it easier to love your new neighborhood.
-They can be a great source of information for everything from what the best schools are to the best place for a night out.
-Engaged neighbors also help keep each other safe.
-Ask if there is an online community like Nextdoor or a local Facebook group you can join to become part of the wider neighborhood, as well.
+They can be a great source of information for everything from schools, to block history, to the best walking trails.

 Throw a party

-During the throes of moving, hosting a soiree may seem like the last thing you want to do, but schedule your housewarming party for a couple months after your move-in date.
-This will give you a deadline and motivation to get everything unpacked and in shape for entertainment.
-You can even start an online wish list on sites like Amazon for home items you may need.
+Hosting a soiree may seem like the last thing you want to do, but schedule your housewarming party — whether in person — once you’ve settled in.
+This will give you a deadline and motivation to get everything unpacked and in shape for entertaining.

 Ready to get started?